Millions of Chinese under COVID-19 lockdown amid delta outbreak

 Zhangjiajie locked down all 1.5 million residents on Friday.

-Officials are urgently seeking people who have recently travelled from Nanjing or Zhangjiajie, and have urged tourists not to travel to areas where cases have been found.
+Officials are urgently seeking people who have recently traveled from Nanjing or Zhangjiajie, and have urged tourists not to travel to areas where cases have been found.

 Meanwhile, Beijing has blocked tourists from entering the capital during the peak summer holiday travel season.

-Only "essential travellers" with negative nucleic acid tests will be allowed to enter after the discovery of a handful of cases among residents who had returned from Zhangjiajie.
+Only "essential travelers" with negative nucleic acid tests will be allowed to enter after the discovery of a handful of cases among residents who had returned from Zhangjiajie.

 Top city officials on Sunday called for residents "not to leave Beijing unless necessary."